 Customer experience is designed in a way that interacts with customers multiple times and in numerous ways.
 This could be informing potential customers about a product or service through emails, enquiring about service satisfaction via phone calls, gathering product performance information via customer feedback software, etc.

 Customer service is measured via customer satisfaction (CSAT) score, a method used to gauge customers’ satisfaction with the experience.

 Net Promoter Score (NPS) is used to measure the entire customer journey and experience; it’s a single question asked to survey respondents if they would recommend a brand to their friends or loved ones.

 Based on the responses, respondents are categorized into three types – promoters, detractors, and passive, as shown below.

 CX should be focal to all your customer initiatives, and CS should be a key element in your CX strategy.
-Keep monitoring feedback from your customer service channels and improve your customer experience programs to boost your levels of customer engagement, customer satisfaction, and customer delight.
+Keep monitoring feedback from your customer service teams and channels and improve your customer experience programs to boost your levels of customer engagement, customer satisfaction, and customer delight.

 QuestionPro offers some of the most advanced customer experience tools available.
 Gain valuable insights into your customers’ thoughts and feelings using QuestionPro CX software today.